QualiSystems/devguide_source/_cloudproviders/9.0.0/creating-cloud-provider-shell.md

 shellfoundry config host 192.168.85.13
 {% endhighlight %}

 Navigate to the folder that will contain the Cloud Provider shell and create the shell.
-For example, creating a shell called MyCloudProviderShell:
+For example, creating a shell called CLPShell:

 {% highlight bash %}
-shellfoundry new my-cloud-provider-shell --template gen2/cloud-provider
+shellfoundry new clp-shell --template gen2/cloud-provider
 {% endhighlight %}

 The shell is created in the folder.